vdolce/gen-vuex/README.md

 ```shell
 gen-vuex-create <componentName>
 ```
-This command will create all Vuex files you need for a specific component into the "storePath/modules" location.
+This command will create all Vuex files you need for a specific component or view.
+Files will be created into the a folder named "modules", that will be located into the store path settled before.
-If the "storePath/modules" folders don't exist, they will be created.
+If the store path folder doesn't exist, it will be created.
 Remember, you need to settle the store path before with the gen-vuex-init command.